Daviesss/davie-ridescan-integration/README.md

 ---

-## SMS Alerting — Africa's Talking Integration
+## SMS Alerting — Twilio Integration

-Stage 3 integrates Africa's Talking as the SMS alerting provider.
+Stage 3 integrates Twilio as the SMS alerting provider.
 When the safety monitor detects a risk score above threshold, an SMS is dispatched immediately to the configured operator number.
 A second SMS is sent when the risk score drops back below threshold and the robot resumes.